PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - This gave him dark powers, sourced from Rak Tulkesh's essence, which is trapped within.
 The only limit to his power being the remaining FKD fragments that are still out in the world.
 - Woe's soul, now heavily influenced by the Overlord of Rage, works fanatically under Mordakhesh's guidance.
 - ***Motivation:***
-	- Forge's decision to sacrifice himself and all of his men, including Woe, caused Woe to become extremely tribal, going to extreme means to protect any he deems as 'his people', and to destroy any who he perceives as threatening their existence.
+	- Forge's decision to sacrifice himself and all of his men, including Woe, caused Woe to become extremely hateful to the concept of war.
+He believes that government and the wars they wage make the world a worse place.
-	- He seeks to reunite all of the *FKD* fragments and use that power to liberate his newfound race of Warforged, and wipe all who oppose him from the planet.
+	- He seeks to reunite all of the *FKD* fragments and use that power to start and finish the war to end all wars, one that will wipe all forms of government from the planet.

 ##### Mordakhesh
 - Lieutenant to Rak Tulkhesh